thomasandersen77/integrationtest-mock-example/README.md

 # Integrationtest mock example

-A simple String application demonstrating the power of docker, docker-compose and wiremock in combination.
+A simple Spring application demonstrating the power of docker, docker-compose and wiremock in combination.

 ## Pre requisits
 Linux!
 And you need to have Docker, Docker Compose, Maven 3.x, Java 8 installed on your system to run this.
 They are all easy to Google, but in any case, here is a link: https://docs.docker.com/installation :)